ecashin/flippitydigits/README.md

 ### Universal keys

     SPACE       advance to next trial
-    f           respond that the number is "forward" b           respond that the number is "backward" h           request a "help" display of all digits
+    f           respond that the letter/digit is "forward" b           respond that the letter/digit is "backward" h           request a "help" display of all digits

 ### C++ version keys